But how to get this job in an interview?

-Try to present yourself as someone who wants to work, and who has always something to do.
-Look at the job description, list the duties, and say you would study and research if there was no other work on a given day.
-Tell also about the unpleasant aspects of the job (for example helping the clients with personal hygiene), showing them that you see your job realistically, and are ready to take care of all duties that belong to the job.
+Try to present yourself as someone who wants to work, who likes to work, and who always looks for something productive to do.
+Look at the job description, list the principal duties, and say you would devote your time to study and research, if there were no other things to do on a given day.

 Where do you see yourself in five years time?